 - 8 inches of crushed rock sub-base

 The project is set out in phases, which will minimize the impact on air traffic during the closure of the center runway.
 It also helps to manage accessible taxiways to get from the outer runway to the terminals during the whole construction period.

 With nearly 1.000 flights a day, Sea-Tac is the 13th busiest U.S. airport, serving nearly 37.5 million passengers and more than 327,000 metric tons of air cargo.

 Some of the taxiways will be rebuilt and the shoulders will be widened.
 Once this is done the runway will feature a new LED lighting system and an automated electronic Foreign Object Debris (FOD) detection system.
 This makes Sea-Tac the second airport in the U.S. with such an advanced FOD and there are currently only a handful of airports worldwide with this system installed.

 During the tour we stopped in front of an open taxiway to get some close-up pictures of planes, crossing the center runway and construction site, heading to the gate.

 This is a once in a lifetime chance.
 Once the runway is reconstructed, the next reconstruction will be in about 40 years from now.
-With completion of the project all three runways will have been built or reconstructed within the last seven years.
+With the completion of the project, all three runways will have been built or reconstructed within the last seven years.